 Designed to improve upon and add to the skills and knowledge developed in Racquetball I. Instruction includes a review of drive serves, drops, and passes as well as new skills such as serves, kills, and game strategy.
-Prerequisite: PHED 1166 or permission of instructor.
-Offered: On demand.

 PHED 1168 Survival Skills